giellalt/lang-smn/docs/PassiveVerbs.md

 # Passive verbs — an overview
 This presentation was built to plan the setup of the analyser.
+See also the document on [vowel alternations in passiver verbs](PassiveVowelChange.html).

 ## Bisyllabic verbs